 1. Take the Glass Container

 Many begin with a glass container measuring 8″ in height and 7″ in diameter.
 However, you can also use any other size container.

-Once you have a suitable container ready, fill the base with aquarium gravel – at least two inches deep works best.
+Once a suitable container is ready, fill the base with aquarium gravel – at least two inches deep works best.

 Once you have filled the base with aquarium gravel, create a layer of activated charcoal.
 Creating the layer of activated charcoal will help to keep your terrarium fresh and clean.

 The next step is to place potting soil.
-Make sure that you are adding enough potting soil to cover the plant’s roots well.
+Ensure you add enough potting soil to cover the plant’s roots well.

 Once you have added enough potting soil in the desert terrarium, it’s time to plant your cacti or succulents.
 You can plant any other desert plants as well.
 In this regard, dig inside the potting soil and gently place your plant inside the terrarium.
 If you’ve more than one plant to grow, you can arrange their positions as per your choice.

 6. Decorate Your Desert Terrarium